IntersectMBO/ouroboros-consensus/docs/StyleGuide.md

     *Why:* otherwise, people unfamiliar with this type might be tempted to export its constructor without realising they're hidden for a reason.
 This comment should make them (and the reviewer) think twice.

-    When re-exporting several modules from one module, use the following pattern:

-    ```haskell
-    module Foo (module X) where

-    import Foo.A as X
-    import Foo.B as X
-    import Foo.C as X

-    ```
-    *Why:* one can add extra imports without having to modify the export list.

 17. __Syntactic extensions__: we like to use some syntactic language extensions.
     Some argue against having to learn additional syntax, but we believe the